 A finance director at a 200-person SaaS company walked me through the damage last quarter.
 Eighty-three vendor contracts, all tracked in one shared Google Sheet.
 Six of them auto-renewed before anyone noticed.
 Forty-seven thousand dollars in unplanned spend.
 Zero negotiation leverage for the next twelve months.
 One of those renewals was a data enrichment tool that exactly three people used.

 This is the default state.
 According to Concord's contract management research[2], poor contract management leaks roughly 40% of contract value — actual figures vary by org size and portfolio complexity.
-For a company spending $1M to $3M annually on SaaS and infrastructure, that translates to hundreds of thousands of dollars hemorrhaging through missed credits, accepted price escalations, and renewals negotiated from zero leverage.
+For a company spending $1M to $3M annually on SaaS and infrastructure, that translates to hundreds of thousands of dollars in missed credits, accepted price escalations, and renewals negotiated from zero leverage.

 The radar is a structured agent pattern that monitors your contract master list continuously, extracts the dates and clauses that actually matter, and runs three parallel checks: renewal countdown, SLA drift detection, and supplier concentration risk.
 It turns a static document into a control surface.